Skip to content

 If you've been injured in a motor vehicle accident or suffered property damage, you'll want to file an accident report and a personal injury claim right after you've received medical attention.

-Filing an injury claim is the first step toward being compensated for your medical expenses, lost wages, and other damages resulting from the accident.
+Filing an injury claim with auto insurance companies is the first step toward being compensated for your medical expenses, lost wages, and other damages resulting from the accident.

 It's also important to see a Car Accident Doctor after an accident to have your injuries examined and documented.

-In the article below, we will discuss the things you need to do to report an injury after a car accident.
+In the article below, we will discuss the things you need to do to report an injury after an auto accident.

 Table of Contents